Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersConfiguration.md

 In some cases, for **enum** and **list** parameters, you may want to automatically retrieve the list of possible values from a dataset, in order to only show the relevant values in the dropdown list.
-This feature is called **dynamic values**, and is currently only supported for the parameters of subdataset creation ETL (i.e. not for scenario parameters).
+This feature is called **dynamic values**, and is supported for scenario parameters and for the parameters of subdataset creation ETLs.

 To configure dynamic values, you have to define `option.dynamicEnumValues`, an object with the following keys: